-We will be using buckets, PVC pipes, and irrigation hoses throughout this article, and they will always be black.
+We will be using buckets, a PVC pipe, and irrigation hoses throughout this article, and they will always be black.
 The choice of color is strictly scientific — black items absorb almost all radiated sunlight and ensure the water heats quicker than light colors.
 If you can’t find the materials you need in black, a can of matt black spray paint will give you the thermal fashion edge you need!

-The Solar Shower Bucket Brigade.
+The Solar Shower Bucket Brigade